drdna/StarshipElements/UsingIGV.md

 ![LoadGFF](/screenshots/LoadGFF.png)

-5. Select the GFF file that has the same prefix as the loaded genome file (here the loaded genome is B71v2sh_nh.fasta and the selected GFF file is B71v2sh_nh_Starship_flanks_noclean_recolored.gff).
+5. Select a .gff/.bed/.paf file that used the same reference genome (here the loaded genome is B71v2sh_nh.fasta and the selected GFF file is B71v2sh_nh_Starship_flanks_noclean_recolored.gff).

 ![SelectGFF](/screenshots/SelectGFF.png)